annahthepooh/Data-Driven-Customer-Insights---Marketing-Strategy/README.md

 ## Project Overview

-This project analyzes customer, seller, product, order, payment, delivery and review data of an Brazillian Olist E-cormmerce Marketplace to identify opportunities on customer retention, customer experience improvement and targeted growth.
+This project analyzes customer and commercial performance within the Brazilian Olist e-commerce marketplace to identify opportunities for customer retention, customer experience improvement and targeted growth.

-Using MySQL and Power BI, I transformed raw e-commerce data into actionable customer and commercial insights then came up with strategies based on the uncovered business problems.
+Using MySQL and Power BI, I analyzed customer behavior, product and seller performance, delivery performance, reviews and purchasing patterns.

-This project combines data analysis and digital marketing strategy to answer not only what the issue is but also what business can do about it.
+The analysis was then translated into data-driven marketing strategies designed to answer a key business question:

+How can an e-commerce business use customer and sales data to improve retention, customer experience and revenue growth?

 ## Business Problem

-Olist generates a significant number of sales and order volume but the analysis reveals a major customer challenge.
+Although Olist generated approximately $14M in revenue from 99K orders, the analysis identified a significant customer retention opportunity.

-The business need to understand:
+The business needed to understand:

 Which customers are most valuable and which are at risk of being inactive?
 Which product categories generate the most orders and revenue?